bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 By default the overlay content will be horizontally and vertically centered within the overlay region.
 To disable centering, set the `no-center` prop to `true`.

-In the following example, we have set the `no-center` prop, and absolutely positioned the overlay slot content at the top right.
+In the following example, we have set the `no-center` prop, and absolutely positioned the custom overlay slot content at the top right.

 ```html
 <template>